Former Wakayanagi Station building

-Kuriden Museum (Kurihara Rural Railway Park) is a railway theme park in Kurihara City, Miyagi Prefecture, which preserves passenger cars and electric locomotives used on the former Kurihara Rural Railway in working order and opens them to the public.
+Kuriden Museum (Kurihara Rural Railway Park)is a railway theme park located in Kurihara City, Miyagi Prefecture, where passenger cars and electric locomotives formerly used on the Kurihara Rural Railway are preserved in working order and open to the public.

 The park was renovated from the former Wakayanagi Station and rail depot, and offers attractions such as driving experiences and rail bikes, making it popular with people of all ages, not just railway fans

-The Kurihara Rural Railway was a third-sector railway that ran a 25.7 km route between Ishikoshi Station, a connecting station with JR Tohoku Main Line Ishikoshi Station (Tome City, Miyagi Prefecture), and Hosokura Mine Park Mae Station (Kurihara City, Miyagi Prefecture).
-It was abolished in 2007 (Heisei 19).
+The Kurihara Rural Railwaywas a third-sector railway that connected Ishikoshi Station (a connecting station with JR Tohoku Main Line's Ishikoshi Station in Tome City, Miyagi Prefecture) and Hosokura Mine Park-mae Station (Kurihara City, Miyagi Prefecture) over a distance of 25.7 km.
+It was discontinued in 2007.

 The Kurihara Rural Railway has a long history, first opening in 1921 (Taisho 10) as the Kurihara Railway from Ishigoe Station to Sawabe (Kannari, Kurihara City) along National Route 4